HL7/VhDir/pages/_includes/vhdir-organization-intro.md

 1. [Description](StructureDefinition-org-description.html) (0..1) - a friendly description of the organization
 1. [Qualification](StructureDefinition-qualification.html) (0..*) - indicates whether the organization has any formal qualifications
 1. [DigitalCertificate](StructureDefinition-digitalcertificate.html) (0..*) - a digital certificate associated with the organization
+1. [ProductPlan](StructureDefinition-productplan-reference.html) (0..*) - indicates the health insurance products the organization offers to its employees
 1. [Restriction](StructureDefinition-usage-restriction.html) (0..*) - indicates whether disclosure of any data associated with an organization is restricted

 *  Adds new value sets/updates value set bindings: